 Millions of people enjoy drinking alcohol every single day.
-However, it’s a substance which can carry plenty of health issues for the drinker if abused.
-Whether you like a tipple or are completely tea-total, here’s 18 interesting facts about alcohol worth keeping in mind.
+However, it’s a substance that can carry plenty of health issues for the drinker if abused.
+Whether you like a tipple or are completely tea-total, here are 16 interesting facts about alcohol worth keeping in mind.

 Alcohol is famous for making people ‘drunk’.
 That’s because it can have a huge effect on the brain and its various receptors.